cedarcode/webauthn-ruby/README.md

 end
 ```

+## Testing Your Integration

+The Webauthn spec requires for data that is signed and authenticated.
+As a result, it can be difficult to create valid test authenticator data when testing your integration.
+Webauthn-ruby exposes [WebAuthn::FakeAuthenticator](https://github.com/cedarcode/webauthn-ruby/blob/master/lib/webauthn/fake_authenticator.rb) for you to use in your tests.
+Example usage can be found in [webauthn-ruby/spec/webauthn/authenticator_assertion_response_spec.rb](https://github.com/cedarcode/webauthn-ruby/blob/master/spec/webauthn/authenticator_assertion_response_spec.rb).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake` to run the tests and code-style checks.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.